chamambom/resume/docs/index.md

 **Existing Environment** - HyperV environment , ASA firewall , Physical servers<br>
 **Requirements.
 Planned Changes** - Configured a disaster recovery (Azure Site Recovery (ASR)) and Azure Backup (MABS) setup to provide a remote BCDR plan as required by audit   <br>
-**Period** - Mar - Jul 2020 <br>
+**Duration** - 3 months <br>
 **Challenges Experienced**
- - Felt like the setup was supposed to be a managed service - monitoring of server replication process , the coonfiguration server for physical servers and the on-premise microsoft backup server required someone with azure expertise.
-Client kept pushing requests to the vendor.<br>
+ - Monitoring of the server replication process , the configuration server for physical servers and the on-premise microsoft backup server required someone with azure expertise.
+Client kept pushing requests to the vendor.
+Felt like this was supposed to be a managed service but client was having non of it<br>

 **References** -  <br>